-- Signed ETD Approval Form - One copy of the Committee Membership Page - Completed Doctoral Dissertation Agreement Form; if material copyrighted by others is included in your dissertation, attach the copyright permission letter(s) from the copyright owner(s). - If your dissertation contains executable software owned by another party, attach the letter from the owner of the software license granting permission to use it. - 2.
+- 1. Once your ETD is approved, bring the following to the Swanson School of Engineering Administration Office, 151 Benedum Hall or email items to Graduate Administrator: - Receipt for the University Processing Fee (pay this on the ground floor of Thackeray Hall) - Signed ETD Approval Form - One copy of the Committee Membership Page - If your dissertation contains executable software owned by another party, attach the letter from the owner of the software license granting permission to use it. - 2.
 School of Engineering Administration Office will send you the following: - Survey Form of Earned Doctorate (PhD only). - UMI Signed Statement (Ph.D. only). - § Provide the Department of Bioengineering with an electronic version of your thesis after your defense. - You will receive your diploma around six to eight weeks after graduation in the mail.
 Be sure to fill out a diploma mailing address change form with the Registrar's Office if you choose to have it sent to a different address than what is on file.